 All documentation is required to be original or certified copies and translated into Croatian by the relevant authorities.

-Your Certificate of No Impediment / Certificate of Freedom to Marry must not be older than 3 months (90 days).
+Your Certificate of No Impediment / Certificate of Freedom to Marry and Full Birth Certificates must not be older than 3 months (90 days).

 All documentation must be submitted to the Registrar at the Town Hall 30 to 45 days prior to your wedding taking place.
 If you are using a wedding planner they will organise this on your behalf.
 However, if you are organising your own wedding you will need to make provisions to ensure your documentation is correctly submitted and lodged on time.

 The following documentation for both the bride and groom is required to be presented when applying for a marriage licence in Croatia.